ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Readability

 As already mentioned before, the test cases are named reasonably, therefore the readability is good.
 Also variables are named according to what they are used for, although sometimes naming conventions are not followed (e.g. `String EMAIL ` instead of `String email`).
 In addition, mocked objects are clearly separated from real objects through appriopriate naming.
 The two test classes do not have consistent names.
 While one class is named `LoginTest` (singular) the other one is named `SearcherTests` (plural).
 It would be better if both test classes used the singular.
 This might seem overly picky at first, but it is mainly due to the fact that Maven Surefire only runs the test cases of classes using the singular version per default.
 The way the test files were configured at the time of the release, Maven Surefire only ran the tests from `LoginTest`.

+## Analysis of a class within the controller package
+We picked the class TabBarController.java from the controller package.

+The tab bar of the website contains a home icon and the entries 'My Page', 'My Favorites', 'Search', 'Create an ad' and 'Logout'.
+To be precise, there is a second 'Logout' at the top right corner, but one of the two 'Logout's will surely be removed as the site is under construction, so let's assume that there is only one.
+According to the name "TabBarController", one expects that it handles the mappings of all those 6 entries, but the class contains only the mappings for 'My Favorites' and two mappings for 'Search', depending whether the user wants to perform a search by some criteria or by google maps.
+Furthermore, there is a mapping for a security-error, if I type .../security-error into the address bar of my browser, I get logged out.
+This mapping could probably be moved to LoginController.java, but the author may had her/his reasons to put it into the class TabBarController.
+To say it already now, I find the grouping of the controllers could be improved.
+As said, there is a home icon in the tab bar, but the mapping isn't in the TabBarController, there is a seperate Controller named HomeController which handles this.
+The HomeController maps only "/home" and "/test" (which crashes at the moment with a 404 Not_found Error).
+Same stories with the tab bar entries 'My-Page', 'Search' and 'Create an ad'.
+There are the classes MyPageController, SearchController and AdController which handle these mappings already.
+In the case of 'Search', "/search" is handled in SearchController while "/search-list" and "/search-map" are handled in the TabBarController.

+So it's hard to tell whether the TabBarController class has too many responsibilities because first of all, the responsibilities seem to be handled / split a bit unclear.
+If it would contain all the mappings of the tab bar as the classname suggests, then one could argue that it steals responsibilities from other classes such as AdController, SearchController etc. And thats why I wouldn't create the TabBarController class at all and try to group the controllers in a slightly different way.
+My suggestion is to group the controllers into something like 'AccountController', 'AdController', 'IndexController', 'MessageController', 'SearchController' etc.
+If one groups the controllers like this, it is clear where to put mappings for ads for example, it doesn't matter if a link is in a tab bar or elsewhere.

+If one decides to delete the class and therefore move its mappings, the two search-mappings would go into the SearchController, the security-error-mapping could go into LoginController, and the favorite-mapping would need an own controller if one continues the given grouping here (Home, MyPage, Search, CreateAd all got their own controllers).

+Please note that I took of course the class where I thought I could criticize the most / suggest the most improvements, so the text may seem a bit harsh.
+The text doesn't reflect my whole impression of the controller package or the project in general :)